-Our organization is unique.
-It is designed and implemented by Ugandan volunteers and teachers living in the communities we serve.
-They teach about malaria before, during, and after distributions.
-This ensures that the nets are used and used properly.
-It also ensures that the importance of health and education are both incorporated.
-In the US, we raise awareness about malaria, Ugandan culture.
-We also emphasize the capacity of youth volunteers to make lasting change.
+Our organization is designed and implemented by Ugandan volunteers and teachers living in the communities we serve.
+They teach about malaria before, during, and after distributions, stressing the importance of education and ensuring proper use of the nets.
+Public schools in Uganda are free but many children don't attend.
+In Uganda, educating "the girl-child" is not valued.
+In the US, we raise awareness about malaria and Ugandan culture and work with youth volunteers to make lasting change.

-Our nets give recipients health, opportunity for education/investment bettering their futures.
-We know that the nets are protecting children's health.
-Teachers report fewer absences due to malaria.
+Our nets give recipients health, and opportunity for education and bettering their futures.
+After our distributions, teachers report fewer absences due to malaria.
 We also know that our work is promoting education.
 Teachers report increased enrollment.
 Parents enroll their children in our schools hoping that they will receive a malaria net.
-Nets also allow families to invest in crops/education instead of spending so much of their income on malaria treatment.
+Finally, nets allow families to invest in crops/education instead of malaria treatment as families can spend 1/4 of their income on malaria treatment.